-Given that speakers of a language sometimes assert falsehoods and fail to be sincere, under what conditions, if any, is someone's word alone sufficient to justify the beliefs a hearer acquires from those assertions?
-Of course, besides the word of the speaker, hearers also causally depend in believing testimony on other fundamental sources of knowledge like perception, memory, learning, and inference.
+Given that speakers of a language sometimes assert falsehoods and fail to be sincere, under what conditions, if any, is someone’s word alone sufficient to justify the beliefs a hearer acquires from those assertions?
+Of course, besides the word of the speaker, hearers also causally depend on believing testimony on other fundamental sources of knowledge like perception, memory, learning, and inference.
 Can the reliability of testimony be justified by appeal to these sources?
 This question represents the dominant epistemological problem of testimony—is testimony an autonomous source of epistemic authority?
 Reductionists answer negatively.
 They are opposed by anti-reductionists who hold, characteristically on a priori grounds, that testimony is a source of warrant in itself, not reducible to warrant derived from these other sources, even if empirically dependent on them.

 - 1. The Nature of Testimony and its Epistemological Vulnerability

 - 2. Background Evidence and the Vulnerability Problem